Social Media Guidelines

 - When people choose to follow us or friend us, our goal is to make people's experience a good one and help present UT Tyler's best to the world.

-- Provide a venue for people to contact us directly and get helpful answers.
+- Social media provides a venue for people to contact us directly and get helpful answers.

 - Social media is not a replacement for standard forms of media.
 It is simply another platform of communication that we can use to increase the public’s awareness of UT Tyler and all we have to offer.

-- You can try to frame conversations around topical and specific issues around campus.
+- You can try to frame conversations around topical and specific issues related to campus.
 Help people learn about the UT Tyler community and all we have to offer.

-- On Twitter, use keywords and hash tags, when appropriate, so that readers become interested in the conversation, thread or topic.
+- On Twitter, use keywords and hash tags when appropriate, so readers become interested in the conversation, thread or topic.

-- Notify your college/department/unit communications staff and the Office of Marketing and Communications.
+- Notify your college/department/unit communications staff and the Office of Marketing and Communications to register for an official UT Tyler social media account.

 - Vow to keep university contact information accurate and current.

-- Understand that passwords and administrator access to the site must be carefully managed.
+- Understand that passwords and administrator access to the site must be carefully managed and updated through the UT Tyler Web team.
 Two administrators from your area and one from the Office of Marketing and Communications should be set up.
 (The Office of Marketing and Communications is not responsible for maintaining your page.
-We are there to offer support and ensure continuity through any turnover in university personnel.)
+We are here to offer support and ensure continuity through any turnover in university personnel.)

-- Link to the UT Tyler Social Network Policy from your Social Network site.
+- Link to the UT Tyler social network policy statement from your social network site.

 - Establish criteria for replying to comments, including timeliness and appropriateness.